I have addressed various audiences with my speeches and seminars.

 If you would like to have me speak at a conference, university or other event, please fill out the contact form.

 When I read the email about Susanna’s book talk, I distinctly remember my jaw dropping.
 My eyes lit up and I rushed straight for my planner so I could meet a woman who is fluent in 7 languages, lived in 9 countries, and traveled to 48 of them.
 I met a lot of people due to traveling and I have never been more impressed with anyone until I met her.
-She gave me a much needed spark of inspiration to travel the world and learn languages.
+She gave me a much-needed spark of inspiration to travel the world and learn languages.
 A lot of people (particularly distant family members) are impressed with the fact that I am almost trilingual and speak with fluency.
 Furthermore, they question how I can travel so much when I am not from a wealthy family.
-However, I know this is absolutely possible.
+English as a Second Language However, I know this is absolutely possible.
 Susanna confirmed this.

 During her talk, I was amazed with the tips she gave us regarding traveling and treating a language like music.
 I had mini-epiphanies during her talk and nodded my head in agreement with everything she said.
 I know it is true but to hear someone with experience say it made it resonate deeper within me.
 When Susanna and I spoke after her book talk, I probably learned more invaluable tips she gave me than anyone else I met in my life regarding languages and traveling.
 In a way, meeting Susanna is a turning point in my life.
 If that was just a talk ABOUT her book, I can only imagine how valuable her book will be!
 I will aspire to do what she did and give back to others who are like-minded.